 With a lot of more modern computers using SSD’s (Solid State Hard Drives), one question I often get asked is if you need to defragment a SSD.
-That’s a good question because up until now, pretty much everyone has defragged their computer at least once.
+That’s a good question because up until now, pretty much everyone has heard of defragmenting a PC.

 So why do we defragment a hard drive in the first place?
 Well, I won’t go into super detail here since you can read about it online, but basically it’s because spinning hard drives taker longer to read data that is “fragmented” or stored in multiple locations on the hard disk.
 Since spinning hard drives read and write data sequentially, it will take longer for the hard drive to read a file if parts of the file are located on different parts of the disk as compared to being located altogether in one unit/space.